stobinaator/Dodger_game/README.md

 ## Game Play

 >You can use the arrows or WASD. </br>
+>If you are with non-german keyboard, change the 'Y' button to 'Z' in the code in order to be easier to play. </br>
+>Use M to toggle music on and off. </br>
+>Use ESC button to terminate the game.
 >There are 2 cheats, X - slows enemies, Y - moves enemies backwards.
 It costs you score tho. </br>
->If you are with non-german keyboard, change the 'Y' button to 'Z' in the code in order to be easier to play. </br>
->Use ESC button to terminate the game.